LukeShortCloud/rootpages/markdown/openstack.md

 https://docs.openstack.org/developer/openstack-ansible/draft-operations-guide/index.html

-##### Installation - OpenStack Ansible - Full - Operations - Remove a Compute Container
+##### Automation - OpenStack Ansible - Full - Operations - Remove a Compute Container

 Stop the services on the compute container and then use the `openstack-ansible-ops` project's Playbook `remote_compute_node.yml` to fully it.
 Be sure to also remove the host from the `/etc/openstack_deploy/openstack_user_config.yml` configuration when done.